ChaeWonIm0/apatheia/README.md

 # apatheia
-# This is python's numpy studying place
+# This is python's library 'Numpy' studying place (ver.1.23.0)

-# WE WILL SHOW ABOUT ARRAY, VECTOR OPERATION, NP METHOD OR SORT OF THINGS
+# I'ill show about numpy things
+# sort of scala, vector, matrix, vector operation, lots of method or sort of things.

 # PLASE.
 ADVICE EVERTHING, THANK YOU
 since 2022-12-05 apatheia